awsdocs/amazon-api-gateway-developer-guide/doc_source/import-edge-optimized-api.md

 aws apigateway import-rest-api \
     --endpointConfigurationTypes 'EDGE' \
     --fail-on-warnings \
-    --body 'file://path/to/API_Swagger_template.json'
+    --body 'file://path/to/API_OpenAPI_template.json'
 ```

 ## Import an Edge\-Optimized API Using the API Gateway REST API<a name="import-edge-optimized-api-with-restapi"></a>

-To use the API Gateway REST API to create a regional API by importing a Swagger definition file, call the following `restapi:import` link\-relation:
+To use the API Gateway REST API to create a regional API by importing an OpenAPI definition file, call the following `restapi:import` link\-relation:

 ```
 POST /restapis?mode=import&failonwarnings=true